How to Pack Glassware for Moving

 A Separate Box to Pack Dishes You Need for Daily Use

 When you get to your new home and take all the boxes inside, it will be days before you can set up everything to function normally.
 That is why you should have some separate boxes for dishes for daily use, clothes, bedding and pillows, and hygiene essentials.
 As first aid, put in a plate for every member of the household, a few cups, cutlery, and a few glasses.

 Glassware is not the only part of your dishes that needs special packaging and additional securing.
 Your expensive china should be wrapped in bubble wrap and then put into a box without overcrowding it.
 You can add crumpled paper between each plate and wrap all the cups and mugs.
 Here is a tip to make your own padding material: use your clothes.
 Your blouses and jumpers can make a soft layer of protection for all the fragile pieces you want to pack.
 Old newspapers are another free option.

-If you follow these instructions, there is a minimal chance of damage to your belongings during the move.
-If you hire professional movers, they will follow your instructions on boxes with fragile contents and stack them into the transportation vehicle accordingly.
+If you follow these instructions, there is a minimal chance of damage to your belongings during the move even if you choose the cheapest way to move out of state.
+If you plan your moving budget to hire professional movers, they will follow your instructions on boxes with fragile contents and stack them into the transportation vehicle accordingly.
 And don’t forget to safely unpack everything, because you never know if something broke during transport.